 The most current CMS-1500, UB-04, American Dental Association (ADA), and Pharmacy National Council for Prescription Drug Programs (NCPDP) claim forms are to be used when filing paper claims.
 These forms can be obtained through most business form vendors, some office supply stores, or by contacting the appropriate national claim form outlet.
-Some state-specific claim forms such as the KIDMED KM-3 form are also required for billing.
+Some state- specific claim forms are also required for billing.